Casimir free energy for massive fermions: a comparative study of various approaches: Introduction

 In this paper, we explore the differences between three of the commonly used general approaches for calculating the finite temperature Casimir effects.
 Our reference general approach is based on the fundamental definition of the Casimir thermodynamic quantities which for the Casimir Helmholtz free energy, for example, is the difference between the infinite vacuum Helmholtz free energies of systems subject to the constraints and the corresponding ones that are free from them, both being at the same temperature.
 We shall henceforth refer to this as the fundamental approach.
 The other two approaches are based on the zeta function method and the zero temperature subtraction method, respectively.
 We also include the renormalized versions of the latter two approaches, and shall refer to them collectively as the zeta function approach (ZFA), and the zero temperature subtraction approach (ZTSA), respectively.
 A more appropriate name for ZFA is the analytic continuation approach, in which the zeta function is the most practical utility.
 As is well known, the result of analytic continuations is unique, and one of the questions that we want to address here is whether this unique result is the physically acceptable one we seek.

 In order to be concrete, we find it necessary to concentrate on an illustrative example which we choose to be a massive fermion between two parallel plates with the MIT boundary condition.
-In this paper, we present explicit calculations and results for each of the general approaches mentioned above.
+In this paper, we present calculations for Casimir thermodynamic quantities within each of the general approaches mentioned above, and present their results in explicit forms which, as far as we know, have not been presented heretofore.
 Moreover, to ascertain the validity of our results, we present a few different ways of obtaining the same results within each general approach.
 We then do a comparative study of the three general approaches and their results.
-Before we start with the computations, we briefly review the historical development of the finite temperature Casimir effects.
+Before we start with the computations, we briefly review the historical development of the finite temperature Casimir effects and the use of various approaches.

 The fundamental definition of the zero temperature Casimir energy, as stated by Casimir in 1948, is the difference between the zero point energies of the system with and without the constraints.
 Finite temperature Casimir effect was first introduced by Lifshitz~\cite{r2Lif.} in 1956, who calculated the attractive force between two parallel dielectric plates, at finite temperature by introducing fluctuating electromagnetic field.
 At high temperatures, the Casimir pressure was found to be proportional to the temperature.
 This term was later denoted as the classical term.
 Later on, Mehra~\cite{r5Mehr.} in 1967, used the Helmholtz free energy, which we shall henceforth refer to simply as the free energy, to calculate the thermal correction to the zero temperature Casimir pressure for a conducting cubic cavity.
 In that paper, the Casimir pressure was calculated as the difference between the pressure inside and outside of the cube, both being at the same temperature.
 His results also included the classical term at high temperatures.